homieiot/convention/convention.md

 #### Target attribute

-This attribute allows a device to communicate an intended state change of a property.
+The `$target` attribute for properties allows a device to communicate an intended state change of a property.
 This serves 2 main purposes;

 1. closing the control loop for a controller setting a value (if the property is settable).
 2. feedback in case a change is not instantaneous (e.g. a light that slowly dimms over a longer period, or a motorized valve that takes several minutes to fully open)

-If implemented, then a device must first update the `$target` value, then start the transition (with optional state-value updates during the transition), and when done update the property value to match the `$target` value (functional equivalent, not necessarily a byte-by-byte equality).
+If implemented, then a device must first update the `$target` attribute, then start the transition (with optional state-value updates during the transition), and when done update the property value to match the `$target` value (functional equivalent, not necessarily a byte-by-byte equality).